naturalis/barcode_validator/README.md

 ## Citation

-If you use this software in your research, please cite:
+If you use this software in your research, please cite this repository.
+An application note (to JOSS) that describes the software is in preparation.

-[Citation information to be added]

 ## Contact